jozadaquebatista/DQBIX-Game-Engine/README.md

   - Support for multiple image and audio formats
   - Basic collision detection

-PS: Lighting and Shadows are disabled, they won't work with the current workflow.

-HELP NEEDED
+HELP NEEDED (For the new engine [NIX])
 -------------------------------------
 Since this is not perfect, here's a todo list.
 I really want some help!
-  - Move everything from glMultiMatrix and glBegins/glEnds to shaders and vertex buffers [DONE!]
-  - Code organization/refactoring
-  - Rewrite 2D Lighting and Shadows.
-  - Improve shader support [DONE!]
+  - Add normal map support
-  - Add a physics engine (Box2D, Chipmunk or whatever...)
+  - Build a SceneTree system (I'm already doing it, but I accept any help)
+  - 3D Graphics (I already have a mesh class, all you need to do is implement a model importer (Assimp?) and set a Perspective projection)
-  - Particle systems
+  - Lighting
-  - More advanced collision detection
-  - A way to export your game for Windows and Android

 PS: I accept suggestions!

 If you want to help me, you'll need Visual Studio 2013!